 The base set of options available comes from answerOption, answerValueSet

 or answerExpression.
 If any of the options listed in the More than one repetition of this extension is possible.
-If an option appears in more than one repetition, then it will be enabled if it appears in ANY of the extensions whose expressions are evaluated as true.
+If an option appears in more than one repetition, then it SHALL be enabled if it appears in ANY of the extensions whose expressions are evaluated as true.
 I.e. the expressions that pertain to a given option are treated as 'or'.
-AnswerOptionToggleExpressions should generally never need a 'name' declared. |
+AnswerOptionToggleExpressions will generally never need a 'name' declared. |

 |||||